System Safety, Part 2: A Value-Added Business DriverWritten by Sonia Bot and Tony Zenga

 This article is based on the novella-sized white paper, “System Safety as a Value-Added Business Driver: The Evolution of Railroading in the Eras of Technology and Innovation.”
 (Bot & Zenga, July 2020).

 Sonia Bot, chief executive of The BOT Consulting Group Inc., has played key roles in the inception and delivery of several strategic businesses and transformations in technology, media and telecommunications companies worldwide.
-By utilizing methodologies in entrepreneurship, business precision, Lean Six Sigma, systems and process engineering, and organizational behavior, she’s enabled organizations to deliver breakthrough results along with providing them a foundation to continue to excel.
+By utilizing methodologies in entrepreneurship, business precision, Lean Six Sigma, system and process engineering, and organizational behavior, she’s enabled organizations to deliver breakthrough results along with providing them a foundation to continue to excel.
+Sonia’s contributions to the rail industry are as a leader and a visionary who is passionate in taking railroading into the next generation.
+Within the Digital Business Transformation context, she leads high-stakes mandates where new business models are created and enabled by digital technologies.
 She was instrumental in PTC implementation on CN’s U.S. lines.
-Her approaches on the evolution of railroading and transportation are game changers that drive innovation and competitive advantage for adopters in a changing industry.
+Her approaches on the evolution of railroading and transportation are game-changers that drive innovation and competitive advantage for adopters in a changing industry.
 Sonia can be reached at [email protected].

 Tony Zenga, owner of CMTIGroup Inc., is an accomplished specialty engineering consultant with international experience in operational reliability and safety for mission critical systems.
 He has played key roles in the implementation of system safety engineering programs for aerospace, defense, high-tech, mass transit and rail infrastructure projects worldwide.
 By leveraging on his design and development experience of large-scale safety-critical systems, combined with his systems engineering knowledge, he enables organizations to deploy their systems safely into field operation.
 As advisor to CN, he was instrumental in the development of the PTC system safety engineering safety case and the creation of the system safety engineering discipline.
 Tony can be reached at [email protected].